Product Liability

 The answer to this will depend on whether or not your business is involved in the production, supply or sale or products or physical goods.
 If your business function does involve this, then Product Liability should be a cover to consider.

-Does Product liability insurance cover employees?
+Does Product Liability insurance cover employees?

 Is Product Liability Insurance tax-deductible?